101 Cooking For Two

 • Preheat the oven to 375° and place a cookie sheet on the bottom rack for any overflow.
 You can place the sheet on the rack you are using to help prevent a soggy crust.

-• Start with one cup of AP flour in a large mixing bowl.
-Add ½ cup brown sugar, ½ teaspoon cinnamon, and ⅛ teaspoon salt—mix well.
+• Start with 1 cup of all-purpose flour in a large bowl.
+Mix well with ½ cup brown sugar, ½ teaspoon cinnamon, and ⅛ teaspoon salt.
 Add one stick (½ cup) of butter cut into chunks.
 Using a fork or pie cutter, mix in the butter until evenly distributed—set aside.

 • Peel and slice apples.
-Use 4 large or 5-6 medium Granny Smiths.
+Use 4 large or 5-6 medium apples.
 You need 5-6 cups of apple.
-Other apples or combinations are acceptable.
-A combination of Gala and Granny Smith is frequently suggested.
+Granny Smith and Gala are good choices—others discussed in the post.

-• Mix ½ cup granulated sugar and 1 teaspoon cinnamon together, then sprinkle over the apple slices.
-Mix well to coat
+• Mix ½ cup granulated sugar, ⅓ cup of all-purpose flour, and 1 teaspoon of cinnamon, then sprinkle over the apple slices—mix well to coat.

-• Pour apple into a 9-inch uncooked pie crust.
+• Pour apple mixture into the 9-inch uncooked pie crust.

 adding seasoned apple to the pie crust

-• Bake on the middle rack.
-About 20 minutes into baking, check the pie.
-You may need to protect the edges of the crust, either with aluminum foil or with a pie crust edge protector.
+• Bake on the middle rack of the fully preheated 375°F oven.
+About 20 minutes in, check the pie.
+Cover the edges with foil or a pie ring if they’re browning too fast.

 • Bake for a total time of about 50 minutes until golden brown.
-Allow to cool completely before cutting.
-3-4 hours.
+Let the pie cool and set up completely—about 3 to 4 hours before slicing.

 Your Own Private Notes